 Inside the moated medieval castle there is a Castle-Museum with for example Egyptian and Greek Antiquities, Medieval and Fine Arts and art from Oceania and Africa.
 I took this picture from the city wall with on the right the Castle and in the background the Notre-Dame Basilica.

 The entrance to the castle during sunrise.

 Every time I am in France I am always pleased to see the old charming street lanterns and bollards (iron poles to protect the pedestrians).
 It gives cities that extra chique feeling with its nostalgic features.
 Fun fact: in the past bollards were often made from old cannons.

 Those who like street art will probably love Boulogne-sur-Mer!
-There is a route which you can follow so you won't miss one of these pieces of art.
-Unfortunately I didn't have the time to see them all, but here are my favourites.
+There is a street art route which you can follow so you won't miss one of these pieces of art.
+Unfortunately I didn't have the time to see them all, but here are some of my favourites.

 Gaawouel (Gaël Navet) is actually a tattoo artist from Boulogne-sur-Mer, but who enjoys making street art too.
 And I think he is very good at it :) Several pieces in town are made by him, these are the ones I liked most: